19hours/sg-statutes/Acts/Carriage by Air (Montreal Convention, 1999) Act.md

 Chapter III

-Liability of the Carrier and Extent of compensation for damage
+Liability of the Carrier and Extent of

+Compensation for Damage

 Article 17